kasper573/yas/incubations/react-async-modal-hook/readme.md

     // The function returns a promise that resolves when the `resolve` function
-    // is called from within the component, and will resolve with the value that was passed. const input = await promise;
+    // is called from within the component, and will resolve with the value that was passed.
+    // Typescript: The promise resolution type is inferred from the component props type (string in this case). const input = await promise;

     // You can override default props by providing specific props per spawn